Atharva-Awale/Customer_trends/README.md

 # 🧠 Customer Trends Data Analytics Project
 📋 Overview

-This project analyzes customer purchasing behavior using Python and SQL to uncover insights on spending patterns, loyalty, and discounts.
+This project analyzes customer purchasing behavior trend using Python and SQL to uncover insights on spending patterns, loyalty, and discounts.
 It demonstrates data cleaning, exploratory data analysis (EDA), and SQL-based business intelligence.

 📂 Dataset